How to Meet Standard Payment Options at Your Facility

 Someone holding a credit card up to a tap & go reader on a parking pay station

-Gated parking systems typically consist of three types of pay stations: in-lane entry and exit, as well as stand-alone pay stations located inside or outside of the parking facility.
-Depending on the configuration of the gated parking solution, payment parameters may vary.
-However, the leading-edge payment recommendations listed below can be used as guidelines when bringing your payment platforms up to speed with today’s standards.
-They will also ensure you lay a proper foundation for future payment integrations.
+Gated parking systems typically consist of three types of pay stations: in-lane entry and exit, and stand-alone pay stations located inside or outside of the facility.
+Payment options may differ depending on the configuration of the gated solution.
+However, the leading-edge payment recommendations outlined below can help your facility meet today’s payment standards, while remaining adaptable for future integrations.

-• Chip and Pin: Today, more than 80% of Canadian merchants offer Euro Visa Mastercard (EMV)-certified payment technology for chip-equipped Interac and credit cards.
-Credit cards still contain mag stripes, but it’s only a question of how soon they’ll disappear since they’re typically only used as a backup.
-Chip-and-Pin payment technology at both in-lane and on-foot pay station devices is today’s standard for gated parking facilities.
+• Chip-and-Pin: Although it has decreased in popularity, today, more than 80% of Canadian merchants still offer Euro Mastercard Visa (EMV)-certified payment technology for chip-equipped Interac and credit cards.
+Updating your parking technology to facilitate EMV payment standards ensures higher levels of security for chip transactions.
+Credit cards still contain mag stripes; however, they are typically only used as a backup.
+Chip-and-pin payment technology at both in-lane and on-foot pay stations is today’s standard for gated parking facilities.

-• Coin and cash: Coin and cash are still being accepted at Pay-on-Foot pay stations.
-As Canadians are currently undergoing a transition to becoming a cashless society, it’s a smart idea to continue to accept cash at some of your pay stations.
-However, many leading organizations are choosing to go cashless simply for the convenience, accessibility, and increased security and accuracy of financial reconciliation.
+• Coin and cash: Although Canadians are transitioning toward a cashless society, your parking facility should continue to accept cash at Pay-on-Foot pay stations.
+Many leading organizations choose to go cashless simply for the convenience, accessibility, and increased security and accuracy of financial reconciliation.

 Share Article: